StormBit/StormGET/README.md

-﻿#StormGET is a fast, lightweight, portable download manager / accelerator written in C++ using MFC.#
+#StormGET is a fast, lightweight, portable download manager / accelerator written in C++ using MFC.#

 About
 ------------